elizarov/HotFix/README.md

 > However, this option significantly slows down computational code, because C1 compiler is much
 > worse at optimizing code than C2 compiler.

-This project introduces a workaround that does works with HotSpot C2 compiler.
+This project introduces a workaround that works with HotSpot C2 compiler.

 **Step 1.** Compiled classes need to be preprocessed with this `HotFix` tool.